Poppy-Grace Stickler: 2022

 Stickler became age-eligible for senior competition in 2022.
 Early in the year she competed at the Welsh and British Championships, placing second in the all-around at the former and third on floor exercise at the latter.
 Stickler made her international senior debut for Great Britain at the Koper Challenge Cup.
 She won silver on floor exercise behind Ana Đerek.

 Stickler was selected to represent Wales at the 2022 Commonwealth Games.
 While there she helped the team finish fifth.
 Individually she placed fifth in the all-around and sixth on floor exercise.
 Stickler next competed at the Paris Challenge Cup where she placed sixth on floor exercise.

 In October Stickler was named as the alternate for the team competing at the 2022 World Championships.
 During the team final she was on the competition floor supporting the team who won a historic silver medal, Great Britain's highest finish at a World Championships.

 2023–24

 Stickler was named as the alternate for the team at the 2023 World Championships.
 She finished the year competing at the 2023 Northern European Championships.
 She helped Wales win the team competition and individually won bronze on the uneven bars.

+In early January 2024 Stickler sustained an L5 fracture in her back and an avulsion fracture on her hip.

+Collegiate gymnastics career

 On 22 November 2023 she signed her National Letter of Intent to attend the University of Utah and join the Utah Red Rocks gymnastics team for the 2025 season.

-In early January 2024 Stickler sustained an L5 fracture in her back and an avulsion fracture on her hip.
+2024–2025 season

+In September 2024 Stickler officially joined the Utah Red Rocks gymnastics team.
+She did not compete during the 2025 season while she recovered from injury.

+2025–2026 season

+In January 2026 Stickler made her NCAA debut for the Red Rocks in a tri-meet against Iowa Hawkeyes and Minnesota Golden Gophers, where she competed on floor scoring a 9.775.
+This marked her first competition since 2023, after her injury.